-Somehow, Dad managed to purchase two lots from J.L.
+Somehow, Dad managed to purchase two lots on Sikes Rd. from J.L.
 Nations.
 I think it was $500 for the whole thing.
 Not a lot now, but it took years to pay off back then.

-I remember him digging a ditch across the field (at least 1/4 mile) by hand in which to run a water line.
+I remember him digging a ditch across the field (several hundred feet) by hand in which to run a water line.
 It hooked up right beside the Burns Welding Shop and Mr Gardeners house.

 Building the house was something I'll never forget.
 After leveling and placing all the block for the foundation, he began setting his floor joists, the crossties, and eventually the floor.
 These were all of used lumber out of an old two story house Dad had located way out in the country to tear down for the lumber.